Pet Shipping for Customers

 1. Have you shipped pets before?
 Check their feedback to review shipping experience.
 Shipping live animals is much different than other types of cargo.
 It's best to choose someone with past pet shipping experience.

 2. How often will you take my pet out for breaks?
 How do you safely remove a pet from their kennel?
 It's very important that a pet is taken for bathroom breaks and fresh air.
 It's also very important that your pet is secure when they're being removed from their kennel or the vehicle.
 Make sure your provider has a plan.

 3. Where will my pet stay overnight?
 If your pet's travel will include overnights, it's important for you to be comfortable with your pet's sleeping accommodations.

 5. Are there any additional requirements that you require?
 Does your provider need any additional types of certificates, documentation, pictures, kennels, leashes, etc. before they pick up your pet?
-If you are sending your pet with a kennel or crate ensure your provider knows the size and has enough space for both your pet and it's kennel.
+If you're sending your pet with a kennel or crate, please ensure that your provider knows the size and has enough space for both your pet and it's kennel.

 If you have any additional questions or concerns about pet transport, please contact support!
 We're here to help.